Palette & Chisel Academy of Fine ArtPrint

-Chicago’s oldest art academy, and one of the oldest cooperatives in continuous existence in the nation, Palette and Chisel was formed in 1895 by a group of artists and illustrators wanting a chance to work from live models.
-The Academy (then called the Palette & Chisel Club) was founded in part under the sponsorship of the great sculptor, Laredo Taft.
+Palette and Chisel is Chicago’s oldest art academy and one of the oldest cooperatives in continuous existence in the nation.
+It was formed in 1895 by a group of artists and illustrators wanting a chance to work from live models.
+The Academy (then called the Palette & Chisel Club) was founded in part under the sponsorship of the great sculptor, Lorado Taft.

-By 1921 the club had grown from eight members to 400 associates and needed a permanent home.
-In that year the club purchased a three story Italianate mansion built in 1874 for William Waller.
-They turned the drawing rooms on the first floor into gallery spaces, the second floor bedrooms into individual studios, and created a large sky-lit studio on the third floor ideal for working from live models.
+By 1921, the club had grown from eight members to 200 associates and needed a permanent home.
+In that year the club purchased a three-story Italianate mansion built in 1874 for William Waller.
+They turned the drawing rooms on the first floor into gallery spaces, the second floor bedrooms into individual studios and created a large sky-lit studio on the third floor—ideal for working from live models.
 Now the Palette & Chisel Academy of Fine Arts, the building is filled with artists creating paintings, drawings and sculpture.

 Behind the Scenes Access: Visit gallery spaces and the top floor sky-lit studio where artists will be drawing from a model.